 As an Environmental Studies major and a student at UW, there are many ways you can expand your learning and apply the knowledge you acquire in classes.
-In addition to your required senior Capstone project, there are resources to help you to find Environmental Studies classes, additional internships, study abroad opportunities, or research and service-learning options that don’t require you to leave the region yet provide rich learning experiences.
+In addition to your required Capstone project, there are resources to help you to find classes that fulfill Environmental Studies major requirements, additional internships, study abroad opportunities, or research and service-learning options that don’t require you to leave the region yet provide rich learning experiences.

 Internships and Research